nrc/r4cppp/README.md

 Jump to [contributing](#contributing).

-This tutorial is intended for programmers who already know how pointers and references work and are used to systems programming concepts such as integer widths and memory management.
+This tutorial is intended for programmers who already know how pointers and

+s work and are used to systems programming concepts such as integer widths and memory management.
 We intend to cover, primarily, the differences between Rust and C++ to get you writing Rust programs quickly without lots of fluff you probably already know.